GoogleCloudPlatform/contact-center-ai-samples/goodbye-graffiti-agent/README.md

 **prebuilt_components_address_collection:address_validation**
 webhook.
 Replace `<YOUR-API-KEY>` with your API key.
-1. Similarly open the definition of the **lookup_place** webhook and enter your function URL as the webhook URL and click Save.
+1. Similarly open the definition of the **lookup_place** webhook and enter your function URL as the webhook URL.Click Save.

 ![Dialogflow CX Webhook](images/webhook.png)